VIRTUAL ENVIROMENTS IN PYTHON

 $ virtualenv –version

-The following command can be used to set up a virtual environment:
+Use the following command to set up a virtual environment:

 $ virtualenv my_name

-If you run this command, a folder with the name my name will be created.
-The Python project’s executables for using the required packages can be found in this folder.
-Here, Python add-ons will be set up.
+If you run this command, a folder with the name “my_name” will be created.
+Here you will find the Python project’s executables for using the required packages and Python add-ons will be set up.
 The following command allows you to choose the Python interpreter of your choice, such as Python 3:

 $ virtualenv -p /usr/bin/python3 virtualenv_name